steffen-coe/GeoLife-Mobility-Data-App/README.md

 The Python implementation is available at <https://github.com/steffen-coe/GeoLife-Mobility-Data-App> and can be downloaded or cloned from there freely.
 It is available under an [MIT License](LICENSE).

+This application is the result of a group project in the class CET 522 (Transportation Data Management and Visualization).
+Contributing authors are listed below under **Contact**.
+Along with this application, the group submitted a report, which can be found here: [Final Report](Final Project Report.pdf)

 ![Screenshot of a visualization in the app.](img/screenshot_01.png)

 ## Usage